Aleksander Buksa: Loan to SL 16 FC

 On 29 January 2023, Standard Liège announced Buksa would be joining their second division reserve side until the end of the season.
 Later that day, he scored the opening goal in a 2–2 home draw against S.K.
 Beveren.

 Loan to WSG Tirol

 On 29 June 2023, Buksa was sent on another loan, this time joining Austrian Bundesliga club WSG Tirol until the end of the season.

 Górnik Zabrze

 After three years abroad, Buksa returned to Poland on 28 June 2024 to join top-flight outfit Górnik Zabrze on a three-year contract.

 Loan to GKS Katowice

 On 12 July 2025, Buksa joined fellow Ekstraklasa club GKS Katowice on a season-long loan with an option to buy.
 After making four appearances as a substitute, Buksa's loan was cut short on 8 September.

 Loan to Polonia Warsaw

-Hours after being recalled by GKS, Buksa was sent on a season-loan with a buy-out option to I liga side Polonia Warsaw.
+Hours after being recalled by Górnik, Buksa was sent on a season-loan with a buy-out option to I liga side Polonia Warsaw.

+Buksa returned to Górnik in the summer of 2026.
+On 20 July 2026, he terminated his contract with the club by mutual consent.

+Stal Rzeszów

+On 22 July 2026, Buksa signed a two-year contract with Stal Rzeszów in the I liga.